mdazfar2/DevSecOps-CICD-Pipeline-NetflixClone/README.md

 ```

 - According to your changes, update your Docker Hub email, Sonar token, and everything in the pipeline; do not simply copy the same as before.
+- After completing this, check your Grafana to review your Jenkins aborted jobs and other details.
+Then access your `Netflix-EC2-public-IP with port 8081` to view the Netflix deployment.
+Remember to use your own TMDB API key in Docker build and push Stages in Pipeline.

 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0184.gif" width="1920" />